-The purpose of the Service Profile is to create a service overview that is shared with the Inclusion Agency (IA) to help them to understand the inclusion needs and practices of the service.
+The purpose of the Service Profile is to create an overview of the whole FDC service that is shared with the Inclusion Agency (IA) to help them to understand the inclusion needs and practices of the service.

-In the Service Profile, service details which include the number of children enrolled in the service broken down by the cohorts of children the Inclusion Support Program supports, are recorded.
+In the Service Profile, service details which include the number of children enrolled across the whole FDC service, broken down by the cohorts of children the Inclusion Support Program supports, are recorded.
 The service also identifies their current Inclusion Practices and develops a Community Outreach strategy.